codedude03/CW3-HARRY-PARTH-GRAZIA-MOHAMMED/README.md

 Includes grids in the script and within files provided with increasing difficulty.

-Includes flags that are called in any terminal including Git bash.
+Includes flags that are called in the Git bash terminal.

 Using flags it produces solutions, hints, and explain of a grid as well as a plot of the performance of the solvers in the script.